JSMitra/ForYourKeysOnly/FYKO_FlaskApplication/README.md

             - pip install pycryptodome
             - pip install flask
             - pip install python-dotenv
+            - pip install protobuf==3.20.* (if protobuf >= 3.19.0 needed)
+        - Tensorflowjs requires jszip javacript library.
+Download from https://stuk.github.io/jszip/ the latest zip file and place it in this folder.
+Update the distribution path (dist path) in Constants.py JSZIP_DIRECTORY variable.
+Update JSZIP_JS_FILE variable to point to jszip.min.js file (or the file recommended by JSZIP website)

     Project Information:
         -This project runs a Python FYKO Flask Server which serves ANN models